Electricity Laws and Incentives in New York

 Vehicle Emissions Reduction and Electric Vehicle (EV) Charging Station Project Funding

-The New York State Department of Environmental Conservation (NYSEDEC) provides funding for diesel vehicle replacement projects detailed in the Clean Transportation NY Beneficiary Mitigation Plan (Plan).
+The New York State Department of Environmental Conservation (NYSDEC) provides funding for diesel vehicle replacement projects detailed in the Clean Transportation NY Beneficiary Mitigation Plan (Plan).
 The projects are funded by New York’s portion of the Volkswagen (VW) Environmental Mitigation Trust.
 The Plan provides funding for the replacement or repower of diesel medium- and heavy-duty vehicles, including Class 8 local freight or port drayage trucks, Class 4-8 school, shuttle, or transit buses, and Class 4-7 local freight trucks.
-The Plan also provides funding for the all-electric repower or replacement of airport ground support equipment, forklifts, and port cargo handling equipment, as well as light-duty EV charging stations.
-For more information, including the funding opportunity list and funding priorities, see the NYSDEC VW Funding for Diesel Replacement and EV Charging Station Projects website.
+The Plan also provides funding for the all-electric repower or replacement of airport ground support equipment, forklifts, and port cargo handling equipment, as well as light-duty EV chargers.
+For more information, including the funding opportunity list and funding priorities, see the NYSDEC VW Funding for Diesel Replacement and EV Charging Station Projects page.

 Zero Emission School Bus and Infrastructure Funding